-Hedging Counterparties

-The Issuer may, from time to time during the Programme, enter into Hedging Agreements (the Hedging Agreements) with various swap providers to hedge certain risks (including, but not limited to, interest rate, liquidity and credit) related to the Cover Assets and/or the Covered Bonds (each a Hedging Counterparty).
+Hedging Counterparties The Issuer may, from time to time during the Programme, enter into Hedging Agreements (the Hedging Agreements) with various swap providers to hedge certain risks (including, but not limited to, interest rate, liquidity and credit) related to the Cover Assets and/or the Covered Bonds (each a Hedging Counterparty).

-Liquidity Facility Provider

-The Issuer may, from time to time during the Programme, enter into Liquidity Facility Agreements (the Liquidity Facility Agreements) with one or more liquidity facility providers (each a Liquidity Facility Provider) in order to improve the liquidity of the Special Estate.
+Liquidity Facility Provider The Issuer may, from time to time during the Programme, enter into Liquidity Facility Agreements (the Liquidity Facility Agreements) with one or more liquidity facility providers (each a Liquidity Facility Provider) in order to improve the liquidity of the Special Estate.

-Paying Agent and Domiciliary Agent

-KBC Bank (the Paying Agent and the Domiciliary Agent).
+Paying Agent and Domiciliary Agent KBC Bank (the Paying Agent and the Domiciliary Agent ).
+Listing Agent KBC Bank (the Listing Agent).

-Listing Agent

-KBC Bank (the Listing Agent).

-Statutory Auditors
+Statutory Auditor(s)

-Ernst & Young Bedrijfsrevisoren BCVBA, represented by Christel Weymeersch, with offices at De Kleetlaan 2, B-1831 Diegem Brussels (Statutory Auditors).

-Supervisor

-The supervisor as defined in Article 3, 4° Credit Institutions Supervision Law in accordance with the SSM-Regulation.

-SSM-Regulation

-Council Regulation (EU) 1024/2013 of 15 October 2013 conferring specific tasks on the European Central Bank concerning policies relating to the prudential supervision of credit institutions.

-Registrar (for Registered Covered Bonds)

-KBC Bank, unless otherwise specified in the applicable Final Terms (the Registrar).

-Rating Agencies

-Means such internationally recognised rating agencies (together, the Rating Agencies and each a Rating Agency) as may from time to time be appointed to rate the Covered Bonds issued under the Programme.
+revisor/réviseur agréé) , represented by P. Vanderbeek and/or C. Weymeersch, with offices at De Kleetlaan 2, B-1831 Diegem (Brussels) ( E&amp;Y ).
+On 27 April 2016, PricewaterhouseCoopers Bedrijfsrevisoren BCVBA ( erkend revisor/réviseur agréé ), represented by R. Jeanquart and G. Joos, with offices at Woluwedal 18, B-1932 Sint-Stevens-Woluwe, Belgium ( PwC ), has been appointed as auditor of KBC Bank for the financial years 2016-2018 (the Statutory Auditor(s) ).
+PwC is a member of the Instituut van de Bedrijfsrevisoren/Institut des Réviseurs d'Entreprises .
+The financial statements of KBC Bank have been audited in accordance with International Standards on Auditing by PwC for the financial year ended 31 December 2016 and resulted in an unqualified audit opinion.
+The report of PwC on the audited consolidated annual financial statements of KBC Bank and its consolidated subsidiaries for the financial year ended 31 December 2016 is incorporated by reference in this Base Prospectus, with the consent of the auditor.
+Supervisor The supervisor as defined in Article 3, 4° Banking Law in accordance with the SSM-Regulation.
+SSM-Regulation Council Regulation (EU) 1024/2013 of 15 October 2013 conferring specific tasks on the European Central Bank concerning policies relating to the prudential supervision of credit institutions.
+Registrar (for Registered Covered Bonds) KBC Bank, unless otherwise specified in the applicable Final Terms (the Registrar ).
+Rating Agencies Means such internationally recognised rating agencies (together, the Rating Agencies and each a Rating Agency ) as may from time to time be appointed to rate the Covered Bonds issued under the Programme .
 The Issuer may, from time to time, request for the withdrawal of a previously assigned rating of a Series of Covered Bonds by a Rating Agency and/or the appointment of a different Rating Agency to assign a rating to a Series of Covered Bonds in issue or about to be issued.
 The Issuer may also terminate the appointment of any Rating Agency to rate the Covered Bonds under the Programme at any time.

-Moody's and Fitch have, for the time being, been appointed to provide ratings for those Series of Covered Bonds which are to be rated.